 - Serious adverse events

 - Adverse events leading to discontinuation

 - Treatment-emergent adverse events (e.g.)

-- o Dizziness
+- Dizziness

-- o Nausea
+- Nausea

 - o Paresthesia

-- o Somnolence
+- Somnolence

 - Medication overuse headache

 Timing

 Evidence on intervention effectiveness and safety was derived from studies of any duration, as long as they met the study design criteria set forth above and measure the outcomes of interest.